AoDonovanDev/Capstone-2/README.md

-﻿# Capstone-2
+﻿# Soundrake

-## Soundrake is a Next.js app that allows users to search Spotify to like, rate, and review music.
+## a Next.js app that allows users to search Spotify to like, rate, and review music.

 Full Stack used: